Creating an Alarm Rule and Notification for Event Monitoring

 Monitoring Scope

 Monitoring scope the alarm rule applies to.
-You can select All resources, Resource groups, or Specific resources.
+You can select Resource groups, All resources, or Specific resources.

 If Event Type is set to System event, you can configure the monitoring scope.
 Currently, Resource groups is only available for DDS, RDS, and DCS event alarms.